marytts/marytts-wiki/Local MaryTTS Server Installation.md

 ```bash
 $ sudo -u mary /local/mary/marytts/target/marytts-5.1-beta2/bin/marytts-server.sh
 ```
 Of course a proper init script would be nice...
+[Here's one](https://gist.github.com/psibre/3ccd5356a63cc3a78dc7) that was used on the old, retired demo server.